Matrimonial law of Singapore

-The matrimonial law of Singapore categorizes marriages contracted in Singapore into two categories: civil marriages and Muslim marriages.
+The matrimonial law of Singapore categorises marriages contracted in Singapore into two categories: civil marriages and Muslim marriages.
 The Registry of Marriage (ROM) administers civil marriages in accordance to the Women's Charter, while the Registry of Muslim Marriages (ROMM) administers Muslim marriages in accordance to the Administration of Muslim Law Act (AMLA).
 All marriages performed in Singapore must be registered with the relevant registry in order to be legally valid.

 Civil marriages

 Civil marriages are for couples where one or both partners are non-Muslim.
 Polygamy is prohibited.

 Legal process

 The two parties have to register a date either at the Registry of Marriage (ROM) or on the ROM website.
 The chosen date will be at least 21 days after the date of registration and within three months of the date of registration.
 A marriage licence can only be issued on proof of a number of conditions (see below) by statutory declaration.
 Both parties must appear in person at the registrar to declare that their intended marriage adheres to the following:

 They must then bring their approval to a Licensed Solemniser, which can be religious leaders (order of the church, Buddhist, Taoist, Hindu, Sikh), judge, Justice of Peace, and grassroots leaders.
 Marriage counselling are also offered by family service centres endorsed by the Ministry of Social and Family Development.